-While we have no indication that your information has been misused, we wanted to notify you of this incident and assure you that we take it very seriously.
-As a further precaution, we are offering you a complimentary one-year membership in Experian's IdentityWorksSM 3B.
-This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect yourself, please see the pages that follow this letter.
+We encourage you to remain vigilant by reviewing your account statements and credit reports for any unauthorized activity.
+As a precaution, we are offering you a complimentary one-year membership in Experian's® IdentityWorksSM Credit 3B.
+This product provides you with identity detection and resolution of identity theft.
+IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on IdentityWorks Credit 3B, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the additional information provided in the following pages.